ibm-cloud-docs/CDN/how-to-https.md

 |------------------|---------|-------------|----------------|
 | *CNAME* | *_acme-challenge.cdn.example.com* | *cdn.example.com.ak-acme-challenge.cdn.appdomain.cloud.* | *15 minutes* |

-Using Challenge domain validation method can keep your domain always active in the certificate even after you migrate the CDN domain to others.
-While in other methods, you would receive a [email alert](/docs/CDN?topic=CDN-faq-for-https#i-received-an-email-indicating-that-my-domain-is-not-pointed-to-IBM-CDN-CNAME) after you migrate to others.
+Using the challenge domain validation method can keep your domain always active in the certificate even after you migrate the CDN domain to others.
+When using other methods, you would receive an [email alert](/docs/CDN?topic=CDN-faq-for-https#i-received-an-email-indicating-that-my-domain-is-not-pointed-to-IBM-CDN-CNAME) after you migrate to others.
 {: note}

 ---
 ### Standard
 {: #standard}

-If you choose the Standard method for Domain Validation, the Domain Validation window shows a **Challenge URL** and a **Challenge response**.
-To complete the Domain Validation process, add the provided **Challenge response** to your origin server.
+If you choose the Standard method for domain validation, the Domain Validation window shows a **Challenge URL** and a **Challenge response**.
+To complete the domain validation process, add the provided **Challenge response** to your origin server.
 After it is added, the CA can retrieve the **Challenge response** from your origin server using the URL specified in the **Challenge URL**.
-After your origin server is configured correctly, Domain Validation can take 2 - 4 hours.
+After your origin server is configured correctly, domain validation can take 2 - 4 hours.

    ![Domain Validation Challenge Standard](images/domain-validation-standard.png)

-To successfully complete the Domain Validation through the Standard method, you must configure your origin server in a particular way.
+To successfully complete the domain validation through the Standard method, you must configure your origin server in a particular way.
 The example procedures for Apache and Nginx servers are outlined here.

 **Example situation**
 * Origin server: `origin.example.com`